Reflective Unit Test Generation for Precise Type Error Detection with Large Language Models: Threats to Validity

 The \textbf{construct threats} include LLM randomness, data leakage, and metric selection.
-To control for randomness, we set the LLM temperature to zero in line with existing work~\cite{ase_study,fuzz4all,TELPA}.
+To control for randomness, we set the LLM temperature to zero in line with existing work~\cite{ase_study,fuzz4all,clast, dan}.
 To address data leakage, following existing work~\cite{auger}, we checked whether any error-triggering tests generated by \tool{} matched the reference unit tests in the benchmarks.
 We found that none of the generated tests aligned with the fixed-version tests.
 Moreover, all baselines use the same underlying LLM as \tool{}, so the performance improvements are not due to the data leakage of LLMs.
 Additionally, \tool{} successfully detected \found{} bugs in recently updated open-source projects, which are not included in the LLM’s training data, further mitigating data leakage concerns.
-Regarding metrics, we used widely-used metrics, Precision, Recall, F1-score, and Accuracy, to measure effectiveness.
-We also assessed the efficiency of \tool{}.
-On average, \tool{} takes 77.58 seconds to generate tests for one focal method (including the test execution and iterative refinement).
-Given its strong performance, the overhead is acceptable.
-Furthermore, the process can be further accelerated with parallel execution and optimized LLM inference engines such as vLLM~\cite{vllm}.
+Regarding metrics, we used widely-used metrics, Precision, Recall, F1-score, and Accuracy, to measure effectiveness. \ins{ We also evaluated the efficiency of \tool{}.
+The pipeline starts with Jarvis, which constructs call chains in an average of 14.16s.
+This is followed by type constraint analysis, test generation, and reflection, adding 77.58s per focal method on average, for a total runtime of 91.74s.
+Compared to baselines, \tool{} achieves competitive performance: CHATTESTER requires 72.72s, SymPrompt 103.81s, and HITS 153.84s.
+While these approaches incur similar overheads, they generate substantially more false positives and detect fewer true bugs than \tech{}.
+Considering the high manual cost of inspecting false positives, \tech{}’s modest runtime overhead is well justified by its higher precision.
+Moreover, the process can be further accelerated through parallel execution and optimized LLM inference engines such as vLLM~\cite{vllm}. }